fema-ffrd/specs/docs/index.md

-# FEMA FFRD Specifications
+# About FFRD
 ![FFRD Overview](images/ffrd-overview.png)

-## About FFRD
-FEMA’s Future of Flood Risk Data (FFRD) initiative provides a more comprehensive picture of the country’s flood hazards and risk by leveraging new technologies to include more efficient, accurate, and consistent flood risk information across the nation.
+FEMA’s Future of Flood Risk Data (FFRD) initiative aims to provide a more comprehensive picture of the country's flood hazards and risks.
+It focuses on delivering efficient, accurate, and consistent flood risk with uncertainty nationwide.
+This set of documents is intended to improve collaboration among stakeholders and document the development of tools that can be used within the FFRD initiative.
+By utilizing standardized data formats, detailed specifications, structured schemas, and reference implementations, the tools developed will serve as a foundation for studies and analyses that further enhance flood risk assessment and management.
+These efforts will aid in ensuring better preparedness and resilience across communities, ultimately supporting informed decision-making and policy development.

 ## More information
 * [The Future of Flood Risk Data (FFRD)](https://www.fema.gov/print/pdf/node/578088)